Loewner order: Properties

 Moreover, since A and B are Hermitian matrices, their eigenvalues are all real numbers.

 If λ1(B) is the maximum eigenvalue of B and λn(A) the minimum eigenvalue of A, a sufficient criterion to have A ≥ B is that λn(A) ≥ λ1(B).
 If A or B is a multiple of the identity matrix, then this criterion is also necessary.

 The Loewner order does not have the least-upper-bound property, and therefore does not form a lattice.
+It is bounded: for any finite set $S$ of matrices, one can find an "upper-bound" matrix A that is greater than all of S. However, there will be multiple upper bounds.
+In a lattice, there would exist a unique maximum $\max(S)$ such that any upper bound U on $S$ obeys $\max(S)$ ≤ U. But in the Loewner order, one can have two upper bounds A and B that are both minimal (there is no element C < A that is also an upper bound) but that are incomparable (A - B is neither positive semidefinite nor negative semidefinite).